Elv13/quickviews_presentation/README.md

  * Context (the ever changing values of the roles)
  * Geometry (the relative and absolute position in the view)
  * Proximity (track if the nearby elements are fully loaded)
+ * Content (listen to model changes affection the viewport)

 **Per View:**